Mark Zug: Present

 Zug's works have appeared on the covers of novels by authors such as Tanith Lee, Diana Wynne Jones, and Hilari Bell, as well as series like Dragonlance.
 His work can also be found on the covers of Star Wars comics and the magazines Popular Science, Dragon, Dungeon, Duelist, Inquest, Star Wars Gamer, and Amazing Stories.
-He is associated with many fantasy game products and brands, like Shadowrun, Battletech, Dune, and Magic: The Gathering.
+He is associated with many fantasy game products and brands, such as Shadowrun, Battletech, Dune, and Magic: The Gathering.
 His work is included in the book Masters of Dragonlance Art.

 Zug's first work with children's novels was illustrating the cover art and the inside pictures for the Septimus Heap series by Angie Sage.
 Zug has illustrated all seven released novels.

 Critical acclaim

 Zug has received a number of awards for his artwork.
 His work for the Nancy Yi Fan novel Swordbird was acclaimed, saying that "Mark Zug's black-and-white drawings repeat strategically, offering a visual underpinning to the characters and storyline."
 He was nominated for a Chesley and received the Jack Gaughan Award for Best Emerging Artist in 2001.